WaheedX-code/shieldflow/README.md

 ### GitHub Security Tab

-All SAST, SCA, and Secrets findings are uploaded in SARIF format and appear here:
+All SAST, SCA, Secrets and Nuclei findings are uploaded in SARIF format and appear here:

 **Your repo → Security → Code scanning alerts**